osg-htc/networking/docs/perfsonar/tools_scripts/README.md

 compose bundle locally

-Note: the `check-deps.sh` helper accepts `podman-compose` as an alternative provider to `docker-compose` and will report the dependency as satisfied if either binary is present.
+Note: the `check-deps.sh` helper accepts `podman-compose` as an alternative provider to `docker-compose` and will reportthe dependency as satisfied if either binary is present.

 Example install commands